graphteon/juriko-cli/README.md

 ### Local LLM Setup

-JURIKO supports connecting to local LLM servers that expose OpenAI-compatible APIs.
+KILOCODE supports connecting to local LLM servers that expose OpenAI-compatible APIs.
 This includes popular local LLM solutions like:

 - **LM Studio**: Download and run models locally with a user-friendly interface
 - **Ollama**: Lightweight, extensible framework for running LLMs locally